13 Certified Nursing Assistant (CNA) Resume Samples 2025

 • Don’t shy away from discussing patient satisfaction ratings, how you’ve reduced the risk of patient injury or depression, and how you’ve generally lifted the spirits of patients and colleagues on your floor.

-Formatting Your Certified Nursing Assistant Resume
+How to Format a Certified Nursing Assistant (CNA) Resume

 Two hands rearranging sections on job application materials

-You may think that all you need for your CNA resume is impressive content.
-While it’s true you need relevant skills, how you format your resume can determine whether or not you will land the job.
+How you format your resume can determine whether or not you will land the job.

 Therefore, it’s crucial your resume is readable, logical, and only a single page long (while also allowing for some white space for readability).
-Here are a few popular formats you can use for your resume:

 Reverse-chronological format, functional format, and combination/hybrid format